Clients and Partners

 Project Duration

-Honeybees are excellent pollinators in many situations, but it is risky to rely on one species in the face of threats from pests, diseases and other challenges.
+Honeybees are excellent pollinators in many situations, but it is risky to rely on one species in the face of threats from pests, diseases and climate change – a risk that has become all the more clear with the arrival of Varroa mite in Australia in recent years.
 In addition, honeybees are not good pollinators for all cropping scenarios.
 We therefore need to consider alternative pollinators, investigate their performance in different crops, and find better ways to propagate and deploy them.
 The leading candidates in Australia are stingless bees, which live in large colonies (like honeybees), pollinate a wide variety of plants, and can be kept in managed hives.